Senuri Wijenayake

 Research Projects

-Identifying the Impact of Contextual and Personal Determinants on Online Social Conformity
+Identifying Contextual and Personal Determinants of Online Social Conformity

 Measuring Effects of Gender on Online Social Conformity